gggliuye/cvx_learning/docs/PaperRead/CvxSLAM.rst

 .. math::
   \hat{R} = \arg\min_{R\in SO(3)} \sum_{k_{ij} = 1}^{K} \min(\frac{\|\bar{b}_{ij} - \hat{s}R\bar{a}_{ij}  \|^{2}}{\delta_{ij}^{2}}, \bar c^{2})

+Solving large-scale SDP (expensive) :

+* Add binary variables to avoid the min function.
+Then form QCQP problem.
+* Make the QCQP convex, by applying a SDR (semi-definite relaxation).
+And the relaxation is tight, which guarantee the global optimal.

+Fast heuristics (GNC : graduated non-convexity) with certification.

 Finally solve the translations via adaptive voting.

 .. math::